Prince-mishra18/quizify/README.md

-# quizify
+# Quizify – Learn.
+Play.
+Grow. 🎯

-A fun and interactive quiz web app built with HTML, CSS, and JavaScript.
-Features dynamic questions, timer, scoring system, and responsive design.
+Quizify is a fun and interactive quiz web app built using **HTML, CSS, and JavaScript**.

+## 🚀 Features
+- 🎯 Dynamic question loading from JSON
+- ⏳ Timer-based quizzes
+- ✅ Instant feedback for correct and wrong answers
+- 🧠 Score tracking
+- 📱 Responsive design